 The sooner you register, the better.
-However, you need to register before 5th October in your business’s second-year tax.
+However, you need to register before 5th October for your business’s second-year tax.
 If you register late, you don’t need to pay a penalty if you are sending your Self Assessment tax return and paying your tax bills on time.
 Keep in mind that a tax year starts from 6 April to 5 April the next year.

 How Can I Register for Self Assessment?

-Normally, the registration process takes around 10 working days for the people living in the UK.
+Normally, the registration process takes around 10 working days for people living in the UK.
 If you’re abroad, it might take around 21 days.

 Efficient record management is the best way to keep your finances in order.
 Therefore you must need the help of an accountant in this regard.
 Contact us today!